SudhaRaniSiddesh/WeatherForecast--Code-Test/README.md

 execute mvn clean install

-And then deploy it on your Tomcat server
+And then deploy generated war file into webapp folder of server and restart it.

 Run the below url to input the weatherdata: http://localhost:8080/WeatherForecast-0.0.1-SNAPSHOT/homepage.html